n6wxd/HelloOpenHands/README.md

 ## Description

-This project contains simple "Hello World" scripts in bash, Python, TypeScript, C, C#, Rust, Go, and Java that print "hello world!" to the console.
+This project contains simple "Hello World" scripts in bash, Python, TypeScript, JavaScript (Node.js), C, C#, Rust, Go, and Java that print "hello world!" to the console.
 It serves as a basic example of programming in different languages and can be used as a starting point for learning programming.

 ## Files

 - `hello.sh` - Bash script that outputs "hello world!"
 - `hello.py` - Python script that outputs "hello world!"
 - `hello.ts` - TypeScript script that outputs "hello world!"
+- `hello.js` - JavaScript (Node.js) script that outputs "hello world!"
 - `hello.c` - C program that outputs "hello world!"
 - `hello.cs` - C# program that outputs "hello world!"
 - `hello.rs` - Rust program that outputs "hello world!"